isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

    delegations (i.e., delegations to zones that are not signed) from the proof of non-existence.

-Recall, in :ref:`advanced_discussions_nsec`, we provided a range of names to prove that something really does not exist.
+Recall that in :ref:`advanced_discussions_nsec` we provided a range of names to prove that something does not exist.
 But as it turns out, even disclosing these ranges of names becomes a problem: this made it very easy for the curious-minded to look at our entire zone.
 Not only that, unlike a zone transfer, this "zone walking" is more